fiunchinho/rabbitmq-service-provider/README.md

-# RabbitMq Servive Provider for Silex #
+# RabbitMq Service Provider for Silex #

 ## About ##